lfaucheux/PyLUCCBA/README.md

     >>> cba = cc.CBACalculator(
             # ...
             co2_prices_scenario = 'customPricesScenario', # not case sensitive
+            from_local_data     = True, # [!!!]
             # ...
         )

-Note that to add a new trajectory of annual output flows, the approach is exactly the same as that described for CO2 prices.
-This time, the files are stored in the folder `resources\yields\Output` of your local copy.
+Note that to add a new trajectory of annual output flows, or of yields trajectory, the approach is exactly the same as that described for CO2 prices.
+Simply enrich/modify you local copy.

 #### Adding new dluc or input yields related data

 All the material required to add new dluc and/or input yields is provided with the package.
-However, these additions implies some substantive modifications.
-Please, contact me if you are interested in doing so.

 <hr>